eevee/eev.ee/content/2016-02-20-twitters-missing-manual.markdown

 * A tweet that begins with a mention won't appear on the timelines of anyone who follows you, _unless_ they also follow the first person you mention.
 That is, if you tweet `@foo @bar heya`, it'll only appear on the timelines of people who follow both you and `@foo`.

 * If you put some other character before the first `@`, the previous rule no longer applies, and your tweet will appear to all your followers.
 So `.@foo @bar heya` will be visible to everyone (and show on your Web profile).
 This is called "dot-replying".
 The dot isn't actually special; it's just an easy-to-type and unobtrusive character.
 I like to use `→` or `\`.
 Some people prefer to put the mentions at the end instead, producing `heya @foo @bar`.

+    Dot-replying in the middle of a tweet is not strictly necessary, but sometimes it's useful for disambiguation.
+If you're replying to `@foo`, and want to say something _about_ `@bar`, it would come out as `@foo @bar is pretty great`, which is a little difficult to read.
+Adding a dot to make `.@bar` doesn't do anything as far as Twitter is concerned, but can make it clear that `@bar` is the subject of a sentence rather than a person being talked to.

 You can reply to tweets, which threads them together.
 A tweet can only have one parent (or no parent), but any number of replies.
 Everything on Twitter is thus arranged into a number of trees, where the root of the tree is a new tweet not responding to anything, and replies branch out from there.